Sreedeepthinukala/CVAT/installation_guide.md

 To see if the images are shared successfully, follow this( create new task-> connected file share -> root).

-Once all the images are ready, git clone https://github.com/AntonMu/TrainYourOwnYOLO
+Once all the images are ready, go to rainYourOwnYOLO_master add <a href="https://github.com/Sreedeepthinukala/CVAT/blob/master/xml_to_csv.py">xmltocsv.py</a></p> in immage_annotation.

-Add <a href="https://github.com/Sreedeepthinukala/CVAT/blob/master/xml_to_csv.py">xmltocsv.py</a></p> in immage_annotation This .py file first to convert all downloaded xmls to csv as needed for retraining yolov3 followed by Convert_to_YOLO_format.

-Once annotated images are ready and set up the YOLOV3 folder, just run <a href="https://github.com/Sreedeepthinukala/CVAT/blob/master/cvat_automation.py">automation.py</a></p> again..
+Once annotated images and YOLOV3 folder are ready just run <a href="https://github.com/Sreedeepthinukala/CVAT/blob/master/cvat_automation.py">automation.py</a></p> again..
 This will automatically download annotaed images to xmls, convertxmls to csv then to yolov3 and retrain your model.